Hoc opus, hic liber est: Nigel Short’s ‘Winning’ and other chess books

 Short, however, not only survived but also prospered in the teeth of official opposition.
 Vilner, sadly, did not, succumbing at a relatively young age to the asthma which had bedevilled his entire career.

-I have, during the past week, been reading Professor Michio Kaku’ s , published by Allen Lane.
+I have, during the past week, been reading Professor Michio Kaku’ s The God Equation , published by Allen Lane.
 In his conclusion, the eminent theoretical astrophysicist, agreeing with Einstein, does not believe that the God who created the universe interferes in the affairs of mere mortals.
 And then Professor Michio, co-founder of String Field Theory, moves very close to what I understand Nietzsche to be saying: “In the end, I believe that we create our own meaning in the universe… if the meaning of life were available for free, then it would lose its meaning.
 Everything that has meaning is the result of struggle and sacrifice, and is worth fighting for.“

 Here are two games demonstrating Nigel Short’s struggles and sacrifices against the world’s greatest: